Welcome to Braille Codes#

 Recalling the preamble to this section, I’m describing this from a braille input device perspective.
 I’m assuming an at sign would take two cells on a braille display, or paper, the first cell with a single dot 4 and the second cell with single dot 1.
 Maybe this is only true for grade 1 braille.

 Some less common characters have even longer sequences.
-In the table with symbols, there’s a symbol called a double dagger.
+In the table with punctuation/symbols, there’s a symbol called a double dagger.
 For that, you press and release the 4 key, then the 6 key, then the keys 1, 2, 4, 5, 6.

 To represent sequences, where keys are pressed and released to affect how the next set of keys is interpreted, I separate each set of keys by the word “then”.
 Thus, the at sign is “4, then, 1” and double dagger is “4, then, 6, then, 1, 2, 4, 5, 6”

 I use the word “hold” to indicate you need to hold down the key, or set of keys until you get some response.
-For cases where you hold down a key then press and release another key to navigate, I use, for example, “hold 7, then press 1”.
+For cases where you hold down a key then press and release another key to navigate, I use, for example, “hold 7, then press 4”.

 Of course I’ll make mistakes and probably forget a “hold” somewhere, for example.
 Keeping these notes in mind will hopefully encourage you to experiment when something isn’t working quite like the description.
 Try holding until you get feedback if you pressed and released and didn’t get the result you expected.